felixreverett/isola/README.md

 ### __Coding Practices & Concepts__:
 *recursion | enums | perlin noise | class inheritance | matrices | GLSL*
+- **Constructors**: I've found a use of multiple constructors to enable setting default values for non compile-time constants.
+I've strengthened my understanding of the syntax of subclass constructors.
 - **enums**: Finding opportunities to use them
 - **Events**: Learning about subscribing to events to send data between uncoupled classes.
 - **File handling**: Loading appropriately and efficiently from files, using JSON, ImageSharp, etc.